WindhoverLabs/airliner/core/base/tools/commander/README.md

 ### output_csv_file
 This is the path of the csv output file, which has formatted data of the fields that are requested.

+## Get The Flight Logs After Flight Test
+Throughout the flight test, the `ds` application is always recording all the data from flight software.
+The following are the steps to re-insert this data into YAMCS to ensure the ground system has all the data necessary for post-flight processes.

+1. Download the archived workspace.
+From GDrive or the location that it was archived on.
+2. Download the ds logs.
+3. Untar workspace if needed,.